 What this tells me: You are proud of your accomplishment, but you either didn’t take the next step and were too lazy to really describe it or are so afraid of exaggerating that you figure you’re safer sticking to vague but happy sounding adjectives.
 Guys, quantify your accomplishments.

 You prevented a large issue?
 Great, how much money did you save?
 You had a fast response time?
 Cool, how fast?
 How exactly DID you prevent the chips from hitting the fan, anyway?
 The thing about adjectives is that your “extremely” means… exactly nothing to someone else.
 How is the reader supposed to know how good “really good” is?
 What does that really tell them?

 You know what’s better than telling someone, “I’m super duper smart and reliable and you should totally give me a job please believe me”?
 Try “I have an IQ of 600 and the server that I administer has 99.999% uptime and I brought in $7.5K in business last month through my patented mind control techniques.”

-If you just take the time right now to quantify accomplishments and put a number on everything you do, the next number you’ll have to worry about is how to spend all the mad cash you’re making at your sick new job.
+If you just take the time right now to really hash out your contributions and put a number on everything you do, the next number you’ll have to worry about is how to spend all the mad cash you’re making at your sick new job.

 For this post, YouTern thanks our friends at Resume to Interviews!

 About the Author: Jason B. has written, edited, and proofread thousands of resumes, cover letters, academic CVs, letters of intent and personal statements for clients with work histories dating back over thirty years.
 You can find him on Google+.